First Home Savings Account (FHSA)

-The Tax-Free First Home Savings Account is a savings account meant for home purchases.
-It's a new registered plan that allows first-time homebuyers to contribute up to $8,000 per year, with a lifetime limit of $40,000.
+The First Home Savings Account (FHSA) is a tax-free savings account meant for home purchases.
+It's a registered plan that allows first-time homebuyers to contribute up to $8,000 per year, with a lifetime limit of $40,000.

-The FHSA is a new registered account that will provide you tax-free savings for the purchase of a first home.
+The FHSA is a registered account that will provide tax-free savings for the purchase of your first home.

 Your contributions made to an FHSA are tax deductible, which reduces your taxable income for the current year.

-If you decide to use this amount for something other than a home, you can transfer the money to an RRSP or RRIF without affecting your contribution room.
+If you decide to use this amount for something other than a home, you can transfer the money to an RRSP or RRIF without affecting your contribution limit.

 FHSA contributions can be up to $8,000 a year with a lifetime limit of $40,000.